-"NOI" has the meaning given to such term under "Non-IFRS Financial Measures".
+"NOI" has the meaning given to such term under "NON-IFRS FINANCIAL MEASURES".

-"OBCA" means the Business Corporations Act (Ontario), as amended.

-"Person" means an individual, firm, trust, trustee, syndicate, corporation, partnership, limited partnership, association, government, governmental agency or other entity.

-"PROREIT GP" means PRO REIT GP Inc., a wholly-owned Subsidiary of the REIT incorporated under the laws of Canada.

-"PROREIT LP" means PRO REIT Limited Partnership, a limited partnership formed under the laws of the Province of Québec pursuant to the PRO REIT LP Agreement.

-"PROREIT LP Agreement" means the first amended and restated limited partnership agreement of PROREIT LP between PROREIT GP, as general partner, the REIT, as limited partner, and each Person who is admitted to the partnership as a limited partner in accordance with the terms of the agreement, as the same may be amended and/or restated from time to time.

-"Qualifying Transaction" means the qualifying transaction comprising the acquisition of the property located at 135 Main Street, Moncton, New Brunswick completed on January 29, 2013, in accordance with TSXV Policy 2.4 - Capital Pool Companies.

-"REIT" means PRO Real Estate Investment Trust and references in this AIF to the "REIT" should be interpreted as described under "Legal Structure of the REIT - The REIT".

-"REIT Exception" means the exclusion from the definition of "SIFT trust" in the Tax Act, for a trust qualifying as a "real estate investment trust" as defined in subsection 122.1(1) of the Tax Act.
+- "OBCA" means the Business Corporations Act (Ontario), as amended. - "Person" means an individual, firm, trust, trustee, syndicate, corporation, partnership, limited partnership, association, government, governmental agency or other entity. - "PROREIT GP" means PRO REIT GP Inc., a wholly-owned Subsidiary of the REIT incorporated under the laws of Canada. - "PROREIT LP" means PRO REIT Limited Partnership, a limited partnership formed under the laws of the Province of Québec pursuant to the PRO REIT LP Agreement. - "PROREIT LP Agreement" means the first amended and restated limited partnership agreement of PROREIT LP between PROREIT GP, as general partner, the REIT, as limited partner, and each Person who is admitted to the partnership as a limited partner in accordance with the terms of the agreement, as the same may be amended and/or restated from time to time. - "Prospective Property" has the meaning given to such term under "RELATIONSHIP WITH LOTUS CRUX Strategic Investment Agreement". - "Qualifying Transaction" means the qualifying transaction comprising the acquisition of the property located at 135 Main Street, Moncton, New Brunswick completed on January 29, 2013, in accordance with TSXV Policy 2.4 Capital Pool Companies. - "REIT" means PRO Real Estate Investment Trust and references in this AIF to the "REIT" should be interpreted as described under "LEGAL STRUCTURE OF THE REIT The REIT". - "REIT Exception" means the exclusion from the definition of "SIFT trust" in the Tax Act, for a trust qualifying as a "real estate investment trust" as defined in subsection 122.1(1) of the Tax Act. - "Revolving Credit Facility" has the meaning given to such term under "INDEBTEDNESS Composition of Indebtedness Revolving Credit Facility". - "SIFT" means specified investment flow-through trust or specified investment flow-through partnership, as the case may be, within the meaning of the SIFT Rules. - "SIFT Rules" means the rules applicable to "SIFT trusts" and "SIFT partnerships" (each as defined in the Tax Act) in the Tax Act. - "Special Voting Unit" means a special voting unit in the capital of the REIT, as described under "DESCRIPTION OF THE TRUST AND DESCRIPTION OF THE UNITS Units and Special Voting Units Special Voting Units". - "Strategic Investment Agreement" has the meaning given to such term under "RELATIONSHIP WITH LOTUS CRUX Strategic Investment Agreement". - "Sub-Management Agreement" has the meaning given to such term under "RELATIONSHIP WITH LOTUS CRUX Sub-Management Agreement". - "Subsidiary" means, with respect to any person, company, partnership, limited partnership, trust or other entity, any company, partnership, limited partnership, trust or other entity controlled, directly or indirectly, by such person, company, partnership, limited partnership, trust or other entity, and without limiting the generality of the foregoing, includes in respect of the REIT, PROREIT LP and any partnership of which PROREIT LP is, directly or indirectly, a member. - "Subsidiary Securities" means notes or other securities of PROREIT LP or such other notes or securities of a Subsidiary of PROREIT LP as the Trustees designate as such from time to time.

-"Revolving Credit Facility" has the meaning given to such term under "Indebtedness - Composition of Indebtedness - Revolving Credit Facility".
+"Support Agreement" has the meaning given to such term under "RELATIONSHIP WITH LOTUS CRUX - Support Agreement".